 What is an Electrical Contractor?

 The simplest definition for an electrical contractor is a business person or firm that performs specialized electrical construction work.
 Usually, this work is related to the design, installation, and maintenance of the electrical system.
 The type of electrical system that they work on or with doesn’t matter, the work that they do does.
 Electrical contractors are responsible for making sure that those systems work effectively, safely, and most of the time in an environmentally friendly way.
-They are responsible for powering our world, and there are few projects that won’t need an electrical contractor to make sure everything works.
+They are responsible for powering our world, and there are few projects that won’t need an electrical contractor to make sure everything works and all safety requirements are met.

 What Does an Electrical Contractor Do?

 Electrical contractors can do a variety of tasks, depending on their specialty.
 When an electrical contractor is hired for a project, they will start the project.
-Often times, the electrical contractor will provide input into the constructability of the design, or submit a plan with a higher Level of Detail.
+Oftentimes, the electrical contractor will provide input into the constructability of the design, or submit a plan with a higher Level of Detail.
 This is crucial in starting construction.
-With an approved design and budget, the electrical contractor will schedule out the work and start construction.
+With an approved design, budget, permit, and liability insurance, the electrical contractor will begin scheduling out the work and start construction.

 How Does an Electrical Contractor Differ from an Electrician?